HAL-guru/hal.guru-docs/docs/why/index.md

 ## The Future of Programming is Natural Language

-In the AI era, programming shifts toward natural-language prompts that turn specifications into executable intent—models orchestrate code, data, and tools with guardrails and hybrid stacks (natural language for intent, DSLs for precision, traditional code for performance) —- while established methodologies like Scrum, Kanban, version control, CI/CD, testing, and DevOps remain in place, refined through standards, reviews, and quality gates.
+In the AI era, programming is shifting toward natural-language prompts that translate specifications into executable intent—models orchestrate code, data, and tools with guardrails and hybrid stacks.
+Use natural language for intent, DSLs for precision, and traditional code for performance.
+Established methodologies like Scrum, Kanban, version control, CI/CD, testing, and DevOps remain in place, refined through standards, reviews, and quality gates.

 ### → [Details](natural-language.md)